Pwnzer0tt1/digger/README.md

 Most CTF uses OpenVPN or Wireguard for the "game" network interface on the vulnbox, which means you can duplicate the traffic to an OpenSSH `tun` tunnel.
-Using this method, Shovel can run on another machine in live capture mode.
+Using this method, Digger can run on another machine in live capture mode.

 > [!WARNING]
 > If you need to clone a physical Ethernet interface such as `eth0`,